wp-plugins/really-simple-ssl/readme.txt

 * Improved installation instructions

 == Upgrade notice ==
-2.1 is a major upgrade, please backup your database and files before upgrading.
+Major upgrade, please backup your database and files before upgrading.
-It is not necessary to do any setup anymore, the plugin will handle it all.
-Just install it :)

 == Screenshots ==
 1. On the settings page, you can view your configuration, and sources of mixed content